 In our 40s, 50s, and beyond, we don’t have time to waste pretending everything’s fine.
 The armour gets heavy.
 The unspoken grief builds like plaque in the arteries.
 But acceptance?
 That’s a release valve.
 A way to say: “I carry this, but it doesn’t carry me.”

-Grief as an Invitation
+Grief as an invitation

 Here’s the real kicker: grief, for all its brutality, can be a gateway.
 It reminds us, often rudely, of what matters.
 It strips away the superficial.
 The emails.
 The status.
 The petty squabbles over whose turn it was to empty the dishwasher.